Psyche-Out: Devil's Due

 Psyche-Out makes a cameo in the Devil's Due Joe series.
 He is one of many Joes that have been called back to active duty to face the renewed threat of Cobra.
 The Joes are spread out to many separate bases; all with cover disguises.
 Psyche-Out is seen working out of the Joe's 'Americana Museum' sub-base.
 Later, following the return of Serpentor and the fall of The Coil, he was seen evaluating the young child clones of Serpentor, who were now in the custody of the U.S. government.
 Psyche-Out assists in routing Joe assets all across the world after Cobra has caused planet-wide damage.

 IDW

 He is seen supervising a Cobra prisoner at the new desert location of the P.I.T.

-Psyche-Out is placed in charge of prisoner interrogation during a plan to re-take Joe HQ back from Cobra control.
+Psyche-Out is placed in charge of prisoner interrogation during a plan to retake Joe HQ back from Cobra control.

 In a separate continuity, he is killed in a battle with Cobra BATs in a Cobra Underwater facility after capture by the Baroness and Interrogator.

-G.I.Joe (2019)
+G.I.
+Joe (2019)

 In this alternate universe series, also from IDW, Psyche-Out is a civilian therapist working with military veterans suffering from PTSD.
 At this time, Cobra is not a problem, the world believes them to be a defense company.